Now, a similar event has ocurred: just how many nations have HAARP-like facilities, and where?, I wondered.

 Any site that even mentions certain words can be considered inaccurate information sources, as their authors are nuts.
 So if you get onto a website and you see any of the following words, take it all with a grain of salt (if they believe in that garbage they will say anything as the gullible hypesters they are): illuminati, NWO, orgone, FEMA coffins, Clinton, real ID, microchip, nibiru, planet x, mena, leer, lazar, and others.
 I am not one of those so-called 'skeptics' that poo-poos everything with my nose in the air.
 I do believe UFOs are real, and have an interest in bigfoot and cryptozoology.
 I also know the government is a secretive corporate funded evil entity that compulsively lies to the public, wastes our money, and does all kinds of stuff to endanger us.
 But does that mean we all have to go bananas making outlandish accusations without a scintilla of proof?
 Just like we have 'troops' in Russia, just like we have 'FEMA coffins', just like there are hundreds of HAARP arrays around the world....You gotta use common sense and demand a little evidence at some point.

-So there are things like the "Omaha HAARP facility" many think is in place is because of a youtube vid showing a few radio towers with a cornfield under them.
+So there are things like the "Omaha HAARP facility", which many think is in place because of a youtube vid showing a few radio towers with a cornfield under them.
 What disinfo could I post for my amusement?
 Maybe I will say there is a giant robot alien being held in a silo in Nebraska, and I bet thousands will latch onto that in no time.
 (Will do that, and keep you updated on its net-viral status...)

 Digressing, after I combined the info from official sites and the few believable independent sites, it is not too hard to form an accurate, logical picture of the real situation.
 Which is this: